 - Dried beans

 - Coffee powder

 When you're baking 1 item, don't leave the rest of the oven empty!

 I try to plan my meals so that I have more than 1 item in the oven at a time, especially since gas and electricity prices are so high now.

 For example, when I make Asian peanut cookies, I usually add in a tray of walnut cookies too.
 The shelf life is quite long so I don't have to worry about these sweet snacks going bad but if I do make too much, I freeze the extras.

 If the 2 foods cook at different temperatures, such as this gochujang squash and these fish sauce baked wings, you can always Google to see how to adjust the cooking time to accommodate the different temperature.
 If not, bake them 1 after another- you still save on some of the pre-heating time if you'd cooked the 2 recipes separately!

-Is there anything I've left out on my list of top 10 money saving tips cooking Asian food in 2022?
+Is there anything I've left out on my list of top 10 money saving tips for Asian cooking in 2023?
 Do let me know in the comments below!
 If you've found these budgeting ideas useful, I'd be super grateful if you shared the post on Facebook, Twitter or Pinterest! 🙂